redolution/gekkoboot/README.md

 > Qoob SX support is considered broken.
 > It works fairly differently from all the other modchips,
 > and I don't have one to test with.
-> If you'd like to donate one for development purposes,
+> ~~If you'd like to donate one for development purposes,
 > open an issue and we can work something out.\
-> Otherwise, consider switching to PicoBoot.
+> Otherwise, consider switching to PicoBoot.~~\
+> webhdx has generously provided one, so this is getting fixed sooner or later.
 >
 > Qoob Pro works great and is what I use in my main GameCube.